miyako/4d-presentation-summit-2023/Go Places with SystemWorkers!/README.md

 > In this code, we use `os.Stdin` to read CSV input from standard input.
 We parse the input using the `csv.NewReader` function and loop over the CSV records to convert them to a slice of maps.
 Finally, we use the `json.MarshalIndent` function to convert the data to JSON format and write it to standard output using the `fmt.Println` function.

 Does the code work?
 I don't know.
-But given the cmmonality of the problem to solve, the answer should not be too far off the mark.
+But given the commonality of the problem to solve, the answer should not be too far off the mark.
 Also, you can refine your requests in context to get a more precise example.